How to Make Socks Using the Cozy Critters and Cozy Toes Socks Pattern

 Measuring for Socks

 The Cozy Critters pattern includes sizes newborn-12 (foot lengths 3-9.75″) and includes measurements for foot length, height (for the knee-high socks), and calf size to help you get a perfect fit.
-The Cozy Toes pattern includes sizes XS-XXXL (foot lengths 8.5-12″) and has three different widths in each size (slim, regular, and plus).
+The Cozy Toes pattern includes sizes XS-XXXL (foot lengths 8.5-12″) and has three different widths in each foot size (slim, regular, and plus).
 As someone with larger calves than average, I definitely appreciate this option!

 For this tutorial, I made a pair of knee-high socks for my daughter, and her measurements put her in a size 4T.